dedis/doc/cosi/cosi.md

 ## Collective Public Key Setup

-Let N denote the list of participants.
-First, each participant i of N generates his longterm private-public key pair (a_i, A_i) as in EdDSA, see Section 5.1.5 of [RFC8032](https://tools.ietf.org/html/rfc8032#page-13).
+Let P denote the list of participants, and let n denote the size of P. First, each participant i of P generates his longterm private-public key pair (a_i, A_i) as in EdDSA, see Section 5.1.5 of [RFC8032](https://tools.ietf.org/html/rfc8032#page-13).
 Afterwards, given a list of public keys A_1, ..., A_n, the collective public key is specified as A = A_1 + ... + A_n.

 ## Signature Generation